How Does Dollar-Cost Averaging Work?

 FAQs

-Can you do dollar cost averaging with the S&P 500?
+Can you do dollar-cost averaging with the S&P 500?

-Is it better to dollar cost average or lump sum?
+Is it better to dollar-cost average or lump sum?

 The investment strategy you opt for will largely depend on your personal preferences and circumstances.

-If you already have a lump sum of money to invest, then it might make sense to invest it all at once.
+If you have a lump sum of money to invest, then it might make sense to invest it all at once.
 This puts your money to work sooner rather than later.

 Dollar-cost averaging is better if you don’t already invest consistently and want to get started.
 It eliminates some of the decision-making that goes into investing and distributes risk over a longer period of time.